Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 ### Building and deploying Flutter application

 1. Open the terminal and navigate to the metrics project folder.
-2. Run  command and follow the instructions to log in to the Firebase CLI with your Google account.
+2. Run the command and follow the instructions to log in to the Firebase CLI with your Google account.
  Use the same account that you used to create your Firebase project (or the one that has access to it).

 ```